N3RDIUM/old-dotfiles/README.md

 <p align=center>Please note that this config is not fully completed and that I didn't have time for a proper screenshot.</p>

 # Features
-Work in progress!
+This rice is going to undergo a huge remake soon, now that I've got the hang of this.
+These are the planned features:

+- [ ] Top left: workspaces, open apps (->)
+- [ ] Top center: (focused) window icon, title bar
+- [ ] Top right: systray, sysmonitor, date/time, astro/weather, quick actions
+- [ ] Right pane (slide-in): tabs thingy w/ copilot, detailed system monitor, quick tiling arrangement assistant etc.
+- [ ] Bottom pane (slide-in): tabs thingy w/ music ctrl + visualiser, astro/weather, date/time + calendar, reminders/alarms, etc.
+- [ ] Center: Feature-rich app launcher!
+- [ ] Background: wallpaper changes per workspace + date/time + some other sysinfo
+- [ ] Last workspace: Dashboard!
+- [ ] Easy appearance configuration applet
+- [ ] Find a *good* music player (kinda a personal thing)
+- [ ] Switch to neovim (also a personal thing)
+- [ ] More coming!

 # Installation

 Installation of these dotfiles should be pretty straight forward.
-First you need to install the...
+First you need to install the... (move your eyes to the next sub-heading!)

 ## Required Packages
 NOTE: All packages are available on the `AUR`.